Effective Hamiltonian approach to the exact dynamics of open system by complex discretization approximation for environment: introduction

-In this paper, we generalize this idea from a fundamental point.
-By introducing the orthonormalized polynomials in the complex plane, an unitary transformation is imposed to discretize the environment in continuum.
-As a consequence, the resulting effective full Hamiltonian is non-Hermitian, which thus characterizes the dissipative dynamics in system.
-By solving the Hamiltonian, the open dynamics of system can be simulated rigorously.
-As illustrations, the open dynamics in two exactly solved models, the dephasing model and single-excitation subspace, is explored explicitly.
-The paper is divided into six sections.
-In Section II, a general description for the system and environment is presented.
-In Section III, a short introduction to Gauss quadrature is provided first.
-After then, the discretization approximation of the environment in continuum is implemented by a unitary transformation, based on the orthonormalized polynomials.
-In section IV, it is shown explicitly how to expand the discretization approximation into the complex plane.
-The crucial point is the introduction of complex orthonormalized polynomials, based on the contour integrals in complex plane.
-As illustrations, two exactly solvable models, the dephasing model and the single-excitation open dynamics in gAAH model, are studied by the current method.
-In section V, we present a comprehensive discussion on the open dynamics of gAAH, focusing on the robustness of delocalization-localization transition and the mobility edge.
-Finally, conclusions and further discussion are given in section VI.
+In this paper, the complex discretization approximation (CDA) is reconstructed from a fundamental perspective.
+The approach involves introducing complex orthonormalized polynomials and applying a unitary transformation to achieve the discretization.
+The resulting effective full Hamiltonian is non-Hermitian, and thus possess the complex energy modes with negative imaginary part, which describe the dynamics of dissipative system.
+It is emphasized that this idea was first used to deal with the dissipative phase transition of the extended Jaynes-Cummings model in our previous work \cite{cui}.
+However, a general approach in this place is proposed so as to tackle the dissipation in more complex systems.
+The paper is divided into six sections, starting with a general description for the system and its environment in Section \ref{section:model}.
+Section \ref{section:complexDA} explains briefly how to expand the discretization approximation into the complex frequency domain by introducing the complex orthonormalized polynomials.
+The method is illustrated for two exactly solvable model in section \ref{exemplification}, the dephasing model and the single-excitation dynamics of open Aubry-Andr\'{e}-Harper model (AAH).
+The computational error is discussed explicitly in section \ref{section:error}, where a simple relation between the parameters in calculation and the evolution time can be established.
+Finally, conclusions and discussion are given at the end of paper.